US coronavirus surge could peak later this month, expert says, but the next few weeks are critical

 The union wants a period of remote learning, citing concerns over Covid safety, while the city wants kids in classrooms.

-Atlanta schools are set to return to in-person classes Monday after four days of virtual learning.
+Atlanta schools were set to return to in-person classes Monday after four days of virtual learning.

 Lisa Herring, superintendent of Atlanta Public Schools, told CNN twice-weekly mandatory testing for teachers has been extended to students whose parents consent to testing.